Updated: Aug 2

-In a pot, heat the oil briefly, and sauté the mushrooms and onions on medium heat for a few minutes until you smell the aromas.
+Heat the oil briefly in a pot, and sauté the mushrooms and onions on medium heat until you smell the aromas.

 Pour in bone broth and bring it up to boil.
 Mix the miso paste in the broth and stir till it dissolves.

-Into the pot, add ginger, garlic, silken tofu and shrimp, and cook for about a minute.
+Add ginger, garlic, silken tofu, and shrimp into the pot, and cook for about a minute.
 Then mix in cilantro and scallion and cook them for another minute.
 Add more broth as needed during this process.

-Transfer the soup into the serving bowl where the cooked noodles was placed.
-Make sure the soup to submerge the noodles.
+Transfer the soup to the serving bowl where the cooked noodles were placed.
+Make sure the soup submerges the noodles.

 Serve with chili oil or chili sauce if preferred.
 Enjoy!